 Is there a way to merge the strengths of both styles?
 I think so.
 The answer is this.
 Plan to be spontaneous.

-Take the strength of your spontaneity and sprinkle in some preplanning to be ready for any adventures that beckons you.
+Take the strength of your spontaneity and sprinkle in some preplanning to be ready for any adventures.
 Or take the strength of your organization and nudge yourself to be more spontaneous.

 This will make your quest to be a fun mom, well…more fun.

 How do I know?
 Because my blood type is Spontaneous and my husband bleeds Planner.
 Which is a beautiful thing when we play to each other’s strengths.
 And we hardly ever drive each other crazy (ahem).

 Let’s make this super practical.
 Keep these items in your vehicle so that you will be prepared for any spontaneous adventure you might spot in your travels.